 The latest Fiscal Strategy Model is available below.

-Also downloadable from the FSM section below is a note Projection Assumptions BEFU 2018.
+Also downloadable from the FSM section below is a note Projection Assumptions HYEFU 2018.
 This provides further information about the post-forecast projections, including detailing some of the key assumptions and providing data tables for both economic and fiscal variable projections.

 Other Treasury Models

 Treasury produces another model that projects fiscal and economic variables beyond the forecasts.

 The LTFM differs from the FSM in that:

 - modelling for the LTFM extends at least as far as the year ending June 2060

 - the LTFM's projections are not intended to assess the Government's fiscal strategy

 - in regard to the last point, the LTFM projects individual operating and capital expenditure classes with their own particular cost drivers, such as changes in the recipient population and expense growth factors based on historical averages, rather than restricting their growth to a share of projected operating or capital allowances, and